elliottsipple/csc450-checkpoint3/README.md

-# CSC-450 Car Database User Interfaces
+# CSC-450 Car Company Database User Interfaces

 This is the final project of CSC-450, developed by Group 6 (Elliott Sipple, Calvin Murphy, and Ethan Ware).